Shona Jane Lee

 - Research Interests

 - Infectious Disease, Parasitology, Spatial Analysis, GIS, Global Health, Evolutionary Medicine, Network Analysis, Technology Adoption, Neglected diseases and zoonoses, Data Science, Computational Biology, Ecology, Social Epidemiology, Vector-borne diseases, Medical Anthropology, Diagnosis, Public Private Partnerships, Public Health, Humanitarian health, Conflict and Health, Science, technology and development, STS, One Health

 Funding: ESRC Advanced Quantitative Methods (AQM) Studentship

-I'm a social scientist with a background in evolutionary biology and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
+I'm a social scientist with a background in evolutionary medicine and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
 I am also an associated researcher with the DiaDev project.
 I'm interested in how epidemiological evidence is produced through socio-technical systems of disease control, with a particular focus on emerging and neglected zoonotic diseases.
 My PhD research examines the implementation of technological global health interventions for Human African Trypanosomiasis (or 'sleeping sickness') surveillance, control, and elimination in northern Uganda.